Nicecactus.gg raises $5.5 million to train esports athletes for the sponsored life

 Competitive gaming platform Nicecactus.gg has raised $5.5 million to build a platform that will enable amateur and semi-pro esports athletes to improve their skills and eventually win sponsors.

-Nice, France-based Nicecactus is creating a grassroots esports sponsorship fund, allocating $1.1 million to help support amateur and semi-professional esports athletes on the road to becoming esports professionals.
+The Nice, France-based Nicecactus is creating a grassroots esports sponsorship fund, putting in $1.1 million.

 A group of private investors led the funding.
 Following a period of training on the Nicecactus.gg platform, the fund will accept applications from esports athletes for grants, which may be put towards activities like travel to and accommodation at tournaments they’ve qualified for, or to book boot camps at professional training locations.